 New seedings and field with regrowth less than three inches are particularly susceptible to damage from the pest.
 The recommendation from Michigan State University Extension is to utilize an integrated pest management approach to dealing with this insect.

-MSU entomologist Christina DiFonzo says, “Potato leafhopper is the most important insect pest of alfalfa and dry beans in Michigan.”
+MSU entomologist Chris DiFonzo says, “Potato leafhopper is the most important insect pest of alfalfa and dry beans in Michigan.”
 In alfalfa, sample using a sweep net and treat based on a combination of potato leafhopper number per sweep and average plant height.
 Regrowth (plants under 3 inches) is particularly vulnerable to potato leafhopper damage.
 As the crop grows, it can handle a greater number of leafhoppers.

 - Under 3-inch alfalfa (regrowth): 0.2 adults per sweep = 20 per 100 sweeps

-- 3-to-8-inch alfalfa: 0.5 adults per sweep = 50 per 100 sweeps
+- 4-to-7-inch alfalfa: 0.5 adults per sweep = 50 per 100 sweeps

-- 8-to-12-inch alfalfa: one adult and/or nymphs per sweep = 100 per 100 sweeps
+- 8-to-11-inch alfalfa: One adult and/or nymphs per sweep = 100 per 100 sweeps

-- 12-to-14-inch alfalfa: two adults and/or nymphs per sweep = 200 per 100 sweeps
+- Greater than 12-inch alfalfa: Two adults and/or nymphs per sweep = 200 per 100 sweeps

 Although no issues have been reported with potato leafhopper resistance to insecticides, the number of insects showing pesticide resistance is growing across the United States.
 Pesticide resistance is described as the decreased susceptibility of a pest population to a pesticide that was previously effective at controlling the pest.
 Research shows that resistance problems have increased because pesticides are applied more frequently and at higher dosage rates.

-For more information, contact Phil Kaatz at 810-667-0341 or firstname.lastname@example.org.
+For more information, contact Phil Kaatz at 810-667-0341 or email at firstname.lastname@example.org.